Brent Pry

-Brenton James Pry (born April 1, 1970) is an American football coach and former player who is currently the head coach at Virginia Tech.
+Brenton James Pry (born April 1, 1970) is an American football coach and former player who most recently served as the head coach at Virginia Tech from 2022 until his firing during the 2025 season.
 He previously served as the defensive coordinator at Penn State from 2016 to 2021.
 He played college football for the Buffalo Bulls.

 Early life

 Pry was born in Altoona, Pennsylvania, the son of Altoona High graduates Jim and Kathy Pry.
 His father played college football at Marshall and is a long-time college coach.
-Pry, a 1988 graduate of Lexington High in Lexington, Va., was an all-region quarterback and defensive back.
+Pry, a 1988 graduate of Lexington High in Lexington, Virginia, was an all-region quarterback and defensive back.

 College playing career

-Pry started his college career as a free safety at Division III Maryville College in 1988, he later transferred to then-Division III University at Buffalo where he lettered in 1990.
+Pry started his college career as a free safety at NCAA Division III Maryville College in 1988, he later transferred to then-Division III University at Buffalo where he lettered in 1990.
 Suffering a career-ending injury in 1991, he returned as a student coach for the 1992 season.

 Coaching career

 Early coaching career

 Pry began his coaching career in 1993 as the outside linebacker and defensive backs coach for the NCAA Division II East Stroudsburg Warriors.
 Pry spent two seasons with the Warriors where his father Jim served as the offensive coordinator and mentored future Penn State head coach and All-PSAC quarterback James Franklin.
 From 1995 to 1997 Pry served as a graduate assistant with Virginia Tech under defensive coordinator Bud Foster, where he helped the Hokies to three bowl games.
 Pry spent his next four seasons at FCS Western Carolina University.
 He coached the defensive line in 1998 and 1999, and defensive backs and special teams in 2000 and 2001.
 He also served as the Fellowship of Christian Athletes (FCA) liaison.
 Serving as the defensive coordinator at Louisiana-Lafayette from 2002 to 2006, helping the Ragin' Cajuns to their first Sun Belt Conference championship in 2005.
 As the defensive line coach for the Memphis Tigers from 2007 to 2009, he molded a defensive line in 2008 into one of the Conference USA's best.